oldschoolgg/obdocs/minions.md

 # Minion Icons

 You can sacrifice items, and their GP value will go towards you unlocking new minion icons.
 You will automatically receive the icon immediately after sacrificing enough GP.
+You can see a leaderboard of who has sacrificed the most using `+lb sacrifice`.

 You can sacrifice items using `+sacrifice [quantity] <item>`, like `+sacrifice Bandos chestplate` or `+sacrifice 1000 gold ore`.
 You cannot sacrifice GP.